gary-rowe/hid4java/README.md

 2. Run the `./release.sh` script to verify release conditions and perform the merge to `master` with appropriate tagging.
 Code will be pushed upstream.
 3. Run `mvn clean deploy` to push the release artifacts to Maven Central.

-### Closing notes
+# Closing notes

 All trademarks and copyrights are acknowledged.

-Many thanks to victorix who provided the basis for this library.
-Please see the inspiration <a href="http://developer.mbed.org/cookbook/USBHID-bindings-">on the mbed.org site.</a></p>
+Many thanks to `victorix` who provided the basis for this library.
+Please [see the inspiration on the mbed.org site](http://developer.mbed.org/cookbook/USBHID-bindings-).

 Thanks also go to everyone who has contributed their knowledge and advice during the creation and subsequent improvement of this library.